How to Host The Best Birthday Party….EVER!

 From what I’ve noticed, the experience we provide comes from our staff more than the actual attractions.
 Several years back, at an IAAPA seminar, I remember someone discussing the analogy of if there were 2 FEC’s next to each other and one had all the latest, greatest games, equipment, and attractions, yet a boring or subpar staff and the second FEC had older and fewer attractions but an engaging staff, many people would likely visit the first FEC.

 Still, many more would visit and return to the second FEC.
 That return visit is enormous.
-As a smaller player in the scheme of entertainment options, in most markets, FEC’s rely heavily on return visits.
+As a smaller player in the entertainment industry, FECs heavily rely on repeat visits in most markets.
 I think many forget that we aren’t selling our attractions.
-We are selling an experience, and it’s our people that make the experience.
+We are selling an experience, and it’s our people who make the experience.
 So, what can we do to enhance the experience with parties?
 Party Games!!!

 The Power of Party Games: Engaging Staff and Happy Parents

 I required my staff to play games with the kids every day after that day.
 The sillier, the better.
 Stuff It is still one of my favorite games to this day.
 There are many other fun games out there for all different age groups.
 We like an app called Heads Up, which is a type of charades game.
 There is another game called Cookie Face, where kids try to move a cookie from their forehead to their mouth without using their hands.
 There are tons of places that you can get game ideas from.
 There is the internet, of course.
-You can find many minute-to-win-it type games and other quick but fun and engaging games.
+You can find many Minute-to-Win-It-style games and other quick, yet fun and engaging, games.

 The Magic of Flexibility: Creating Personalized Experiences

-Ensure your staff has an arsenal of games and is flexible enough to change directions on a dime.
-I have yet to see any one party run the same way, so one of the critical qualities of a great party host is reading customers and being flexible with their schedule and plans to create an experience that caters to the guests, not to an arbitrary program.
+Ensure your staff has a diverse arsenal of games and is flexible enough to change directions quickly.
+I have yet to see anyone run a party the same way, so one of the critical qualities of a great party host is reading the customers and being flexible with their schedule and plans to create an experience that caters to the guests, not to an arbitrary program.

 Going Above and Beyond: Unique Activities to Make Your Party Stand Out

-What else can you do to set your parties apart?
+What else can you do to make your parties stand out?
 We gave each party kid a special shirt with our logo on it for a while.
-Sure, many places do this, but we took it to the next level and turned it into an activity.
-We created a tie-dye station at our entrance, and it was an activity that the party host and the guest of honor would do while awaiting other guests to arrive.
-We gave them a white shirt with our logo and found a spray-on tie dye so any kid could do it without a big mess.
+While many places do this, we took it to the next level by turning it into an activity.
+We created a tie-dye station at our entrance, and it was an activity that both the party host and the guest of honor would participate in while waiting for the arrival of other guests.
+We gave them a white shirt with our logo and found a spray-on tie-dye so that any kid could do it without a big mess.

-By the end of the party, their shirt was ready for them to take, and it was always presented to them when the bill was introduced.
+At the end of the party, their shirt was ready.
+It was always given to them when the bill came.
 I loved seeing those shirts all over town; the kids loved making them.
-We had many people ask to make a shirt, but we decided to keep that as a particular activity only for kids who booked a party with us.
+Many people asked to create a shirt.
+However, we decided to reserve this as a special activity for children who have booked a party with us.
 By doing this, we encouraged more booked parties and fewer walk-in parties.
 I also kept a stack of pre-encoded cards with me and would give out free game cards if I saw a kid wearing a birthday shirt in the wild.

 Candy Bar Bar: An Interactive Activity and Upsell

 There are tons of great ideas that you can find on Pinterest or even at trade shows in networking with other owners and operators.
 Another great idea is a Candy Bar Bar.
 Yes, that’s not a typo.
-Set up a cart with many different types of candy, and each kid gets a small bag, which they can fill with whatever kind of candy they want.
-This is an interactive activity for the kids and a great upsell.
+Set up a cart with various types of candy, and each child receives a small bag to fill with their preferred candy.
+This is an interactive activity for kids and a great upsell opportunity.
 Candy is cheap, and kids love it.
-It’s a great idea as a substitute for the traditional gift bag with a bunch of junk that the kids don’t really want.
+It’s a great idea as an alternative to the traditional gift bag filled with items the kids don’t want.

 Creative Ideas to Wow Your Guests: Pizza Cones and Punch Piñatas